Interlisp/Interlisp.github.io/content/en/software/install-and-run/_index.md

 aliases:
  - /medley/using/build
  - /medley/using/running
+ - /medley/using/build/building/
  - /developing
 weight: 10
 type: docs
 ---

-You can install Medley on a variety of different computer systems:
+You can install Medley on a variety of different computer systems.

 ### Download and install from a release
   * [Running on Linux](./running-on-linux)